Marshlands Conservancy: Archaeological sensitivities

 A 1985 report confirmed the importance of Rye Marshlands as one of two sites in Rye with high archaeological significance, the other being an area in the Blind Brook watershed.
 The discovery of 88 stone fishtail points and fragments, 31 of which were collected between 1981 and 1987 by Stuart Fiedel, further suggests encampments of what is known as an Orient phase or culture at the site.
 Additional artifacts were found by Wilbur Clark.

 Salt marsh and tidal flats

 The preserve's salt marsh was recognized in 1987 as a rare ecosystem and tidal flats community by the N.Y.S.
 Department of State Division of Coastal Resources & Waterfront Revitalization.

 Woodland trails and ruins

 There are two trail loops.
 One is 2.8 miles long.
 Passive recreation only is permitted at Marshlands Conservancy including walking, hiking and birdwatching.
 Dogs and bikes are strictly forbidden according to regulations adopted on December 31, 1975.

 Ruins of a summer home built on the property by 20th century owners can be found on the trail alongside the water.
 All that remains is a chimney and stone foundation.

 Watercourses

-The East Stream and West Creek are two watercourses that run through the Marshlands Conservancy.
+The East Stream and West Creek are two fresh watercourses that run through the Marshlands Conservancy.
+They are both referenced by Westchester County in 1997 legislation (see map inset).
+They are habitat for American mink, snapping turtles and box turtles.